-Outside of visiting Chefchaouen, Marrakech was my second favorite city in Morocco.
+Outside of visiting Chefchaouen, Marrakech was my second favorite city to visit during our week in Morocco.
 With it being such a conservative country, I felt more at home since it had such a “busy city” atmosphere.
 I even wore shorts!
 There was so much to do in the city center and I wanted to experience it all.
-If you’re ever planning a trip to Marrakech, here’s a quick travel guide of things to do.
+If you’re ever planning a trip to Morocco, here’s a quick travel guide of things to while visiting Marrakech.

 Marrakech (also known as Marrakesh) was founded in 1062 and is the fourth largest city in Morocco.
 The red walls of the city, built by Ali ibn Yusuf in 1122–1123, have given the city the nickname of the “Red City”.